kcaisley/frida/readme.md

 - ✅ Unary, double conversion, and non-binary steps (typically x1.8 smaller)
 - ✅ RDAC for powering lower voltage LSBs vs attenuating cap
-- ❕ MoM != MIM, and POD is best  @ 4fF in μm², with ~5% variation
+- ❕ MoM != MIM, and POD is best  @ 4fF in μm²
 - ❌ MoM caps are only 0.6-0.8 fF in the same μm², with worse variation
 - ❕ Most non-linearity comes from capacitor mismatch, but isn't a huge deal
 - ❕ Gain loss comes from parasitic capacitance